-At Woodcroft we employ two full-time speech therapists who are based on-site.
-Their work relates to an individual’s understanding, expressive abilities, learning potential, emotional well being and independence.
+At Woodcroft we employ a full-time speech therapist who is based on-site.
+Her work relates to an individual’s understanding, expressive abilities, learning potential, emotional well being and independence.
 Eating and drinking ability is covered too.

 How SaLT works